 1. Cayetano Barraquer y Roviralta, Las Casas de Religiosos en Cataluña, Tomo II, (Barcelona, 1906), pp. 199-204.

 Bofarull deserves the benefit of doubt because of a spectacular forgery

 by Roig i Jalpi which Torres Amat didn't notice either!

 2.Julio Martín Alarcón, El archivero catalán que manipuló los documentos de la Edad Media, (El Mundo, 09/21/2015.

 Bofarull deserves the benefit of doubt because of a spectacular forgery by Roig i Jalpi which Torres Amat didn't notice either!

-We should add that the above portrait of Félix Torres was difficult to find because most biographies recycle this picture from his early years as Bible translator, which doesn't quite match his image as a charismatic reformer and scholar.
-We found the above portrait in this journal from Astorga, which is in Spanish and offers interesting details about his liberal views.
+We should add that our portrait Torres Amat was difficult to find because most biographies recycle this picture from his early years as Bible translator, which doesn't quite match his image as a charismatic reformer and scholar.
+We found our portrait in a journal from Astorga, which is in Spanish and offers interesting details about his liberal views.
 It also mentions that he had a serious skin disease and lost his beard.